sheriferson/scrobble/README.md

 - A `--dryrun` option if you just want to see a tracklist without sending anything to your last.fm account.
 - A `--notify` option if you want to get a Pushover.net notification.
 Requires a Pushover app API token and a user key.
 - If the barcode matches more than one release, the tool will ask you to choose.
 This matters because sometimes the tracklist is different (how releases that different end up with the same barcode is... pfff I don't know).
 If you want to yolo it, you can pass `--no-choice` and have the tool pick the first match.
+- A `--track-choice` option that lets you choose a subset of tracks to scrobble.
+Requires [charmbracelet/gum][gum] for now.

+[gum]: https://github.com/charmbracelet/gum "'gum' cli tool by charmbracelet.
+A tool for glamorous shell scripts."

 ## Installation